basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/index.md

 }
 ---

-This is an overview of the operations you can perform over the [Protocol Buffers](https://code.google.com/p/protobuf/) Client (PBC) interface to Riak, and can be used as a guide for developing a PBC-compliant Riak client.
+This is an overview of the operations you can perform using the [Protocol Buffers](https://code.google.com/p/protobuf/) Client (PBC) interface to Riak, and can be used as a guide for developing a PBC-compliant Riak client.

 ## Protocol

 Riak listens on a TCP port (8087 by default) for incoming connections.
 Once connected, the client can send a stream of requests on the same connection.

 Each operation consists of a [request message](https://developers.google.com/protocol-buffers/docs/encoding) and one or more response messages.
-Messages are all encoded the same way:
+Messages are all encoded the same way, consisting of:

 * 32-bit length of message code + Protocol Buffers message in network order
 * 8-bit message code to identify the Protocol Buffers message
 * N bytes of Protocol Buffers-encoded message

 ### Example

 ```
 00 00 00 07 09 0A 01 62 12 01 6B